nazmul-nil/calories-burnt-prediction/README.md

 5. Open a pull request for review.

 ## References
-The datasets are publicly available and can be downloaded from Kaggle: [ Calories Burnt Dataset by Fernando Fernandez.](kaggle.com/datasets/fmendes/fmendesdat263xdemos/data)
+The datasets are publicly available and can be downloaded from Kaggle:[Calories Burnt Dataset by Fernando Fernandez](https://www.kaggle.com/datasets/fmendes/fmendesdat263xdemos/data)